oracle/terraform-provider-oci/website/docs/r/management_agent_management_agent_install_key.html.markdown

 * `current_key_install_count` - Total number of install for this keys
 * `display_name` - Management Agent Install Key Name
 * `id` - Agent install Key identifier
+* `is_unlimited` - If set to true, the install key has no expiration date or usage limit.
+Properties allowedKeyInstallCount and timeExpires are ignored if set to true.
+Defaults to false.
 * `key` - Management Agent Install Key
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `state` - Status of Key